 The investment assets of the Trust are held by U.S. Bank under the terms of a custodian agreement, effective April 22, 2016.
 Assets are invested in accordance with a program directed by the investment manager.

-The following information, included in the Trust's financial statement as of December 31, 2016, was prepared by U.S. Bank and furnished to the Administrator.
-The information included in the Trust's financial statements as of December 31, 2015, was prepared by the investment managers.
+The following information, included in the Trust's financial statement as of December 31, 3017 and 2016, was prepared by U.S. Bank and furnished to the Administrator.